swagger-api/swagger-node/docs/cli.md

 #### <a name="create"></a>swagger project create [options] [name]

-Creates a folder with the specified [name] containing a new swagger-node project.
+Creates a folder with the specified [name] containing a new Swagger project.
 A project skeleton is downloaded from GitHub and installed in the new folder.

 Options: